mandymejia/fMRIscrub/cran-comments.md

 ## Previous submission

-0.14.0 Had issues where the examples fail due to the BLAS library on some dev environments, so the examples have been disabled.
+0.14.1 Had issues where the tests/examples fail due to the BLAS library on some dev environments, so I set a new argument to control whether R or C is used.
+C is used by default, but the tests will use R.